-Haoyu Shen has served as our chief operating officer since August 2011, and is in charge of our entire supply chain management including warehousing, transportation and last mile delivery functions.
-Mr. Shen also manages our customer service functions.
+Haoyu Shen has served as the chief executive officer of JD Mall, our B2C business group, since April 2014.
+From August 2011 to April 2014, he was our chief operating officer, in charge of our entire supply chain management and customer service functions.
 Mr. Shen has extensive experience across different countries and industries.
 Prior to joining us, Mr. Shen worked at Baidu, Inc., the leading Chinese language internet search provider, where he served as a senior vice president from January 2010 to July 2011 and the vice president of business operations from July 2007 to July 2010.
 From June 2001 to June 2007, Mr. Shen worked at American Express in New York as a director at the strategic planning and business development group, a vice president at the prepaid card group and a vice president at the U.S. consumer card group.
 Prior to that, Mr. Shen was a management consultant at McKinsey & Company from 1997 to 2000 and a financial analyst at Sinochem Group from 1992 to 1995.
 Mr. Shen received a bachelor's degree in international finance from People's University of China in Beijing and an MBA degree from the University of Iowa.
 Mr. Shen is a CFA charterholder.